 She turned, "Kelsey," she said, "Why?"

 "Never mind.
 I thought you were someone else.
-Carry on," he air cheers-ed her and she kept walking.
+Carry on," he made a 'cheers' notion towards her and she kept walking.

 "Close enough."
 He smiled and took a large gulp of his drink.